North Devon Railway: On to Plymouth

 Already on 17 July 1862 the Okehampton Railway, supported by the LSWR, had obtained the Okehampton Railway Act 1862 (25 & 26 Vict. c. clxv) for a standard gauge railway to Okehampton, leaving the North Devon line west of Yeoford, at Colebrook.
 The following year, the Okehampton Railway Act 1863 (26 & 27 Vict. c. cxxix) authorised extension to Lidford on the newly authorised Launceston and South Devon Railway, and this was followed up by the Okehampton Railway (Extensions to Bude and Torrington) Act 1865 (28 & 29 Vict. c. cxlix).
 This altered the company's name and allowed a new site for the junction at Yeoford station.
 The LSWR made arrangements to lease the line.
 It was opened to the public as far as North Tawton on 1 November 1865.
 On 17 May 1876 the line reached Lidford (old spelling) on the broad gauge Launceston line.
 Narrow gauge rails had been installed on the relevant portion of that line, and LSWR trains could now reach Plymouth and Devonport over the mixed gauge from Lidford.
 These trains used the Exeter and Crediton line, greatly improving its profitability from the toll charges.

 Torrington

-As part of the tactics of gaining control of parts of the West Country, the LSWR had given a parliamentary undertaking in 1865 to extend the line from Bideford to Torrington.
+As part of the tactics of gaining control of parts of the West Country, the LSWR had given an undertaking in the South-western (North Devon) Railway Act 1865 (28 & 29 Vict. c. civ) to extend the line from Bideford to Torrington.
 It tried to evade this responsibility, calculating that the declining importance of the town of Great Torrington – the "Great" was never acknowledged by railway usage – did not justify the expense of the line, but it was forced to comply with its obligations.
 It opened to a new passenger station at Bideford, immediately east of the town bridge, on 10 June 1872; the original terminus was unsuitable for use on the extension, and became the town's goods station.
 Onward from Bideford to Torrington was opened on 18 July 1872.